spacemeshos/testnet-guide/index.md

-# Testnet Features
+# Resources index

+## All Testnet Guides

-The following list includes guides and information for all the main Testnet features.
+The following list includes guides and information about all the main Testnet features.

 1. [Installing the app](guide/install.md)
 2. [Setting up a wallet and a full node](guide/setup.md)